diegodoumecq/joymap/README.md

 ### Key features

-* Wraps the ever-changing gamepad standard into a flexible and more useful API
+* Wraps the bare-bones gamepad standard into a flexible and more powerful API
-* Based around player configuration, it organizes input by player rather than by gamepad
+* Organizes inputs and configurations by player instead of by gamepad
-* Supports stateful inputs for ease of use: Each input consists of { value, pressed, justChanged }
+* Supports stateful inputs for ease of use: Each input consists of at least { value, pressed, justChanged }
-* Supports button remapping by the user
+* Supports easy button rebinding methods (stick rebinding is coming)
+* Supports simple aliases for ease of use
 * Supports functional aggregators that let the programmer combine any input and return any result
-* Button mappings are based around the XInput standard, just because it is the only one that works without strange behaviors across all browsers
+* Button bindings are set by default to the XInput standard.
+All inputs supported by the Gamepad API itself are supported here, they may just require some more elbow grease (meaning: set the bindings yourself somewhere)

 ### How to run all the things